• Skip to main content

 LatAm: A Historical Gazetteer for Latin America and the Caribbean

-May 2, 2018 By Ben Brumfield
+May 2, 2018 by Ben Brumfield

 We are pleased to announce that Pelagios Commons has awarded a Resource Development Grant to an international collaboration of digital humanities scholars from Brumfield Labs, LLILAS Benson, World Historical Gazetteer, and CONICET.
 The collaboration will develop a linked dataset for colonial Latin America, based on Anntonio de Alcedo’s Diccionario geográfico-histórico de las Indias Occidentales ó América (1786), a gazetteer describing places within the New World from a Spanish colonial perspective.